Open-STEM/XRPUsersGuide/course/driving.rst

     The effort reflects the amount of power (or average voltage) supplied to the motors.
-For a given effort, the speed will vary depending on things like the driving surface, the battery voltage, and the slope (either flat, uphill or downhill)
+For a given effort, the speed will vary depending on things like the driving surface, the battery voltage, and the slope (either flat, uphill or downhill).

 **Speed**
     The speed is the actual number of centimeters per second that